LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/04-Create interactive conversational bots/02-Exercise-channel-bots.md

 > [!IMPORTANT]
 > This exercise assumes you have created the Microsoft Teams app project with the Yeoman generator from the previous exercise in this module.

-## Task 1: Detect conversation in a channel
+## Detect conversation in a channel

 In this section, you'll modify the existing Microsoft Teams app to properly respond to messages from the **Posts** tab.

-1. From the command line, navigate to the root folder for the project and execute the following command:
+From the command line, navigate to the root folder for the project and execute the following command:

 ```console
 gulp ngrok-serve --debug